in-the-keyhole/khs-sherpa/README.md

 Test Fixture
 ------------
-A testing jsp, test-fixture.jsp has been created that will allow testing of khsSherpa endpoints, copy this file into your web contents web app directory, access the test-fixture.jsp with a browser and you will be able to invoke @Endpoint methods and view JSON results.
+A testing jsp, test-fixture.jsp has been created that will allow testing of khsSherpa end points, copy this file into your web contents web app directory, access the test-fixture.jsp with a browser and you will be able to invoke @Endpoint methods and view JSON results.

-Steps for testing json endpoints from a web app:
+Steps for testing json end points from a web app:

 	create a java webapp project